MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Extend trial project

-Is there an option to convert your trial project on the allocation form?
+### Is there an option to convert your trial project on the allocation form?

 * <span style="color:red">&#9632;</span> = No!
 * <span style="color:green">&#9632;</span> = Yes, I can see it.